zikichombo/codec/codecs.md

 ## collaborative imports
 The zikichombo.org/ext module contains collaborative importing at the cost of licensing simplicity for consumers.
+Some codecs are there.